Chopin1983/Readme.md/README.md

 Was created, because in company where I work, we have reimbursement for things to wearing, but everyone has different "expiry date", and reimbursement amount.
 What its mean?
-You can buy some t-shirt, but only one in one year period, and You can spend for it 100zł.
+You can buy some t-shirt, but only one in one year period and You can spend for it 100zł.
 Of course You can buy more expensive clothes, but You have to pay for difference between reimbursement and product value.
 You can also buy shoes, but this time only couple in two years period, and You have for that 250zł.
 For more details, I invite you to check this project.